yakuraku/Asteroid-Shooter/README.md

 # Asteroid Shooter

 Asteroid Shooter is an engaging and challenging 2D space shooter game developed in Python using the Pygame library.
 In this game, you control a spaceship navigating through space, avoiding and destroying meteors.
-With immersive gameplay, dynamic GUI elements, and an integrated soundtrack, Asteroid Shooter provides a captivating gaming experience.
+With immersive gameplay, a ship hangar to unlock and choose your vessel, a credits system, dynamic GUI elements, and an integrated soundtrack, Asteroid Shooter provides a captivating gaming experience.

 ## Table of Contents